TheArturthur/CoppermindScraper/Cosmere/Preservation.md

 \-Ati on Preservation[7]

 Preservation seeks to provide stability and preserve the world and its inhabitants in their current state.
 It values the status quo, regardless of whether or not the people living underneath it are happy, and supports those who seek to keep it.
 It has distinct difficulty acting in a destructive way; it causes the Vessel almost physical pain to wound or kill, even if doing so would likely preserve more than the act itself would destroy.
+Preservation is not just about stability and stasis of the world, but also operates on a psychological level.
 Preservation is the perfect opposite and complimentary Shard of [[Ruin\|Ruin]].
 This is rather unique in the [[Cosmere\|cosmere]], as most Shards cannot be paired off in this way.

 ## Associated Magics